piyush-daga/asynchttp/dev.md

-[x] Make the userspace design first and then create interfaces based on that
+~~Make the userspace design first and then create interfaces based on that~~

 [] Use github tasks or something similar for tracking.

+[] What are all the options that I want to support in the first use-case?

+[] Different pip installs for different use-cases, with or without progress for example

 [] AnyIO